ekanata14/ekanata14/README.md

 # 💫 About Me:
-I'm a student at SMKN 1 Denpasar, I love to code and make systems that are useful for people
+I'm a student at SMKN 1 Denpasar, I love to code and make systems that are useful for people.

 ## 🌐 Socials: